ianklatzco/ctf-blog/_posts/2018-09-01-tokyo-westerns-ctf.md

  * `/proc/self/mem` gives us arbitrary memory, but we don't actually see the output ever so that's nothing.
  * .got.plt and .plt.got are two separate things. .plt.got has AX, .got.plt has WA. `readelf -S` for sections.

+---

+Post-competition, looks like one solution is reading a character of the flag at a time and terminating on match, hanging on mismatch.
+Thus you leak the entire flag.
+Interesting!

 [0]: https://stackoverflow.com/questions/9885545/how-to-find-the-main-functions-entry-point-of-elf-executable-file-without-any-s
 [1]: https://en.wikipedia.org/wiki/X86_calling_conventions#List_of_x86_calling_conventions